 This article is submitted to: https://mp.weixin.qq.com/s/ulk8I5NqN3bU6Gcl3igw2Q

 With the rapid development of the healthcare industry, emerging technologies such as cloud computing, artificial intelligence (AI), blockchain, and the Internet of Things (IoT) are driving profound changes in the industry.
 While these technologies enhance the quality and efficiency of healthcare services, they also bring new challenges in data security, compliance, and risk management.
-Healthcare organizations (HDOs) must ensure the security and compliance of data while fully leveraging these technologies, making it crucial to establish and optimize governance, risk management, and compliance (GRC) frameworks.
+Healthcare organizations (HDOs) must ensure data security and compliance while fully leveraging these technologies, making the establishment and optimization of governance, risk management, and compliance (GRC) frameworks crucial.

 Impact of Emerging Technologies on the Healthcare Industry#

-The rapid adoption of emerging technologies such as blockchain, the Internet of Things (IoT), artificial intelligence, and advanced analytics in healthcare presents new challenges and opportunities for GRC frameworks.
+The rapid adoption of emerging technologies such as blockchain, IoT, artificial intelligence, and advanced analytics in healthcare presents new challenges and opportunities for GRC frameworks.
 These technologies can help streamline processes, enhance data integrity, and improve patient outcomes, but they also introduce complexities in compliance and security management.
-Addressing these technological issues within the GRC framework can ensure that they comply with healthcare standards and regulations while enhancing cybersecurity measures.
+Addressing these technological issues within the GRC framework ensures that they comply with healthcare standards and regulations while enhancing cybersecurity measures.

-Cloud computing enables healthcare organizations to efficiently manage and store vast amounts of medical data, facilitating seamless sharing and collaboration across regions, thereby improving patient experience.
-However, cloud computing also raises new challenges in data privacy and security management, especially in multi-tenant environments and shared responsibility models, where data security becomes a top priority.
+Cloud computing enables healthcare organizations to efficiently manage and store large amounts of medical data, facilitating seamless sharing and collaboration across regions, thereby improving patient experience.
+However, cloud computing also raises new data privacy and security management challenges, particularly in multi-tenant environments and shared responsibility models, where data security becomes a top priority.

 Artificial Intelligence (AI) brings new vitality to the healthcare industry.
-From disease prediction to precision medicine, AI systems can process and analyze large amounts of complex medical data, helping doctors make more accurate decisions.
-However, concerns about the security of AI systems, data quality, and algorithm ethics have also garnered widespread attention, highlighting the importance of the GRC framework.
+From disease prediction to precision medicine, AI systems can process and analyze vast amounts of complex medical data, helping doctors make more accurate decisions.
+However, the security of AI systems, data quality, and algorithmic ethics have also garnered widespread attention, highlighting the importance of the GRC framework.

 IoT technology enhances the quality of patient care by connecting various medical devices and sensors.
-However, the widespread connectivity of IoT devices also introduces new security vulnerabilities that could directly threaten patient safety.
+However, the widespread connectivity of IoT devices also introduces new security vulnerabilities that may directly threaten patient safety.

 Governance#